sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 * Reads data from a sample dataset.
 * Executes the SQL Query for the state count.
-* Prints the result after executing query for the state counts.
+* Prints the result after executing query for the state count.
-* Plots the graph for farmers with the state counts.
+* Plots the graph for farmers with the state count.
-* Executes the SQL Query for the city counts.
+* Executes the SQL Query for the city count.
-* Plots the graph for the farmers with the city counts.
+* Plots the graph for the farmers with the city count.

 .. figure:: ../../_assets/tutorials/analytics/farmers-markets-on-geo-maps/1.png
    :alt: Farmers Markets On Geo Maps